 Bullet train from Tokyo Station to Nagano Station, transfer to the bus from Nagano to Hakuba.
 This is the fastest way to reach Hakuba from Tokyo.
 Estimated time and cost for both the bullet train and bus: 3 hours, ¥10,400 per adult and ¥5,200 per child.

 - Take the Shinkansen (bullet train) to Nagano Station from Tokyo or Ueno.
 For precise times, fares and platform numbers check with Jorudan or Google Maps.
-For tips on reserving train tickets, please read this article.
+To reserve your Shinkansen from Tokyo to Nagano Station, please use this service.

 - At Nagano Station, go to the east exit and find bus stop #26.
 The bus bound for Hakuba destinations leaves roughly every hour from 8:20 to 20:00 and cost ¥2000 per adult and ¥1000 per child.
 Please check Nagano to Hakuba for the bus timetable.